PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 #region Player Movement & Reset
     /// <summary>This is the position where the tank is spawned and reset at</summary>
     private Transform spawnPos;
-    /// <summary>denotes when the tank is the current player or a representation of the opponents tank</summary>
+    /// <summary>denotes when the tank is the current player or a representation of the opponent's tank</summary>
     private bool isPlayer;
     #endregion